 - Will the charity help you to support them? e.g. providing branded resources

 - How might you raise money and actively support the cause?
 You should consider being COVID-safe, including social distancing.

 On Monday 7th June...

 … you will be physically in college attending a tutor session to plan and prepare for the week ahead.
 This will be with your normal tutor, another member of Hills staff, or someone from the Unloc team.
-We will tell you everything you need to know in the session.
+We will tell you everything you need to know in this session.

 Take a look at the roles below and decide who in your team is best placed to carry out each of the team roles.
 You will be asked about this in the Project Plan form below.